JasonShen-SH/prune_mase/group3.md

 ## Model Storage

-Note that we save the model after prune, quantization, and train.
+Note that we save the model for all passes.

+For prune, quantization, train:

 If you run the test, find the saved models at:
 <code>mase_output/group3_test</code>